ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Pattern_Matching.md

 Static type checkers can verify that your patterns make sense given the declared types.
 For example, if a function parameter is `coords: tuple[int, int]`, then a pattern with two elements will always match, whereas a pattern with three would be flagged as possibly unreachable (since a tuple[int,int] can't have length 3).
 Additionally, the types of captured variables can be inferred: if `coords` is `tuple[int,int]`, then in `case (x, y):` the checker knows `x` and `y` are `int`.
-This synergy makes pattern matching with sequences both convenient and type-safe in well-typed code.
+Pattern matching with sequences is both convenient and type-safe.

 ## Mapping Patterns